UNHhhh: UNHhhh, the Podcast

 During the COVID-19 filming hiatus, episodes 1–121 were uploaded in podcast format with later episodes being uploaded gradually.

 The Bald and the Beautiful

 On October 6, 2020 the duo premiered a new podcast called The Bald and the Beautiful.
 The show "feature[s] a pair of grizzled gay ghouls exploring the culture boundaries of modern beauty through interviews with gorgeous guests who inhabit various facets of the beauty industry."

 Starting with episode 35, episodes were additionally released as video podcasts on the official Trixie & Katya YouTube channel.
 On October 26, 2021, the duo announced that the podcast would go on an extended hiatus.
 However, they returned the next week, confirming that they planned to finish out the year and later continued the podcast into 2022.

-The show won the 2021 Canadian Podcast Awards for Outstanding Foreign Series Queerty Award for Best Podcast (and was the runner-up the following year) and the 2022 Webby Award for Best Podcast Ad.
+The show won the 2021 Canadian Podcast Award for Outstanding Foreign Series; the Queerty Award for Best Podcast (and was the runner-up the following year); and the 2022 Webby Award for Best Podcast Ad.